James Valentine (musician): Phases

 Phases (originally called JJAMZ) is a band composed of James Valentine (Maroon 5), Jason Boesel (Rilo Kiley/Conor Oberst), Alex Greenwald (Phantom Planet), Michael Runion (solo), and Z Berg (The Like).
 The group was started at karaoke night at Guys in Hollywood.
 The band name was an acronym using the first letter of each member's name.
 The group was means of escape from each member's respective bands. "[Phases] started at an interesting time in all of our lives.
 We all needed some kind of escape from relationships or our other bands.
 It was a tumultuous time, and the lyrics just came out.
 It was like word vomit.
 I can't remember." said Z Berg, lead vocalist for the Like.
 The band played their first concert at the Echo Plex on January 27, 2009.
 They released their debut album Suicide Pact on July 10, 2012.
 Later, Valentine left the band due to work with Maroon 5 and the band changed their name to Phases.

+Personal life

+Valentine married yoga instructor Alexis Novak on February 6, 2023.